 At KPS, school safety outweighs all other priorities.
 Parents must be able to send their children to school with the confidence that they will return “safe and sound” each afternoon.
 We are all too aware of the potential of tragedy and violence in school settings.
 While not everything is preventable, we must ensure that processes and policies are in place to safeguard our children from unexpected catastrophes and violence as much as possible.
 There are many components in the school district’s safety and security plan.
 The following are some of the most significant:

-- The See Something Send Something App provides an opportunity for anonymous reporting of concerns regarding harassment, weapons, drugs, and other potentially dangerous issues.
+- The See It-Say It-Send It App provides an opportunity for anonymous reporting of concerns regarding harassment, weapons, drugs, and other potentially dangerous issues.
 While this is not intended to replace 911 calls or face-to-face contact, it does offer another option to our students and their families.

-- We use the nationally recognizes, I Love You Guys safety protocol: Secure, Lockdown, Evacuate, Hold
+- We use the nationally recognized, I Love You Guys safety protocol: Secure, Lockdown, Evacuate, Hold

 - Card Access Control Security Systems are installed in all of our schools.
 These systems help to ensure that our buildings are protected from intruders both during the school day and after hours.